vyos/vyos-documentation/docs/configuration/system/ipv6.rst

    Use this command to disable assignment of IPv6 addresses on all interfaces.

+   .. note:: This command is deprecated in VyOS 1.3 (equuleus) and removed in
+      VyOS 1.4 (sagitta).
+IPv6 address family can no longer be disabled.

 .. cfgcmd:: set system ipv6 disable-forwarding

    Use this command to disable IPv6 forwarding on all interfaces.